-Many items can be repurposed (including items that can be traditionally recycled), saving them from ending up in a landfill and saving you from having to purchase a new item to fulfill that purpose.
-This will help you to minimize your impact on the environment and live a sustainable lifestyle.
+Well, most items can be repurposed, so they don’t have to always end up in a landfill, saving you from having to purchase a new item to fulfill that purpose.
+This will help you minimize your environmental impact and live a sustainable lifestyle.

 40 Old and Unused Items That Can Be Easily Recycled at Home